Is There An NEC Lawsuit Against Baby Formula Makers?

 Yes.
-Product liability lawsuits and baby formula wrongful death lawsuits are being pursued by families of premature infants diagnosed with Necrotizing Enterocolitis (NEC) after being fed Similac or Enfamil.
+NEC lawsuits and baby formula wrongful death lawsuits are being pursued by families of premature infants diagnosed with Necrotizing Enterocolitis (NEC) after being fed Similac or Enfamil baby formula.

 Necrotizing Enterocolitis baby formula settlements may be available since the makers of Similac and Enfamil placed their desire for profits before the safety and health of premature babies.

-Enfamil baby formula lawsuits are being pursued against Mead Johnson Nutrition Company for NEC diagnosed after receiving any of the following products:
+Enfamil NEC lawsuits are being pursued against the Mead Johnson Nutrition Company by parents of infants diagnosed with NEC after being fed any of the following products:

 - Enfamil NeoPro EnfaCare Infant Formula